gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-02/index.md

-- Fix errors in the new connection count and low request count alarms to remove the "client-tls-negotiation-error" portion that was accidentally copy/pasted into them.
+- Fix errors in the new connection count and low request count alarms to remove the &quot;client-tls-negotiation-error&quot; portion that was accidentally copy/pasted into them.